catalystneuro/IBL-to-nwb/README.md

 - __Alyx__: a data base that contains all the metadata associated with an experiment: session details, subject details, probe information etc. This data has a one-to-one mapping to supported metadata of NWB.
 - __ALF__: format for storage of all the experimental data: electrophysiology time series (raw + processed), trials data, sorted spikes data, behavior (raw + processed), stimulus.
-The figure below shows the mapping from ALF/ALyx to NWB: